What happens to debts when you divorce?

 The law in this area can be complex for non-lawyers to understand.
 On the one hand, the family courts tend to presume (until proven otherwise) that debts incurred during a marriage are on behalf of the family, so can be deducted from the ‘pot’ of assets available for distribution, thus potentially reducing the other party’s share.

 On the other hand, it’s clear that any debt in your name (or joint names) is one that you are personally liable for.
 So even if the holiday you paid for on your credit card was for both of you, you’re still responsible for paying it all off.

 Who pays the mortgage when you get divorced?

-In practice, the biggest debt and the one most divorcees worry about is the mortgage.
+In practice, the biggest debt after divorce and the one most divorcees worry about is the mortgage.
 How this is dealt with depends on the state of each individual’s finances and access to credit.

 If the house is going to be sold, the value of the remaining mortgage is calculated and deducted from the value of the property.
 What’s left – known as the net value – goes into the ‘pot’ for distribution.